Skip to Content

 This keto apple crumble cleverly swaps high-carb apples that do not make the list of permitted fruits for low-carb chayotes.

-It’s my secret ingredient and gives the best results when you are craving granny smith apples but need the grams of net carbs to stay low and not raise blood sugar levels.
+It’s my secret ingredient and gives the best results when craving Granny Smith apples, but I need the grams of net carbs to stay low and not raise blood sugar levels.

-It’s the perfect keto apple crisp that allows you to enjoy all the flavor of apples without the extra carbs.
+It’s the perfect keto apple crisp, allowing you to enjoy all the flavor of apples without the extra carbs.

-The crisp topping and chayote squash used in place of apples are sure to fool your tastebuds.
+The crisp topping and chayote squash used in place of apples will fool your tastebuds.

-With only 3.3 g net carbs per serving, it’s sure to become one of your favorite desserts during this time of the year.
+With only 3.3 g net carbs per serving, it will become one of your favorite desserts during this time of the year.

 My friend, I have managed to crack the code by creating a low-carb apple cobbler that will effectively have you thinking you are eating actual apples.